Billotais/bilat.xyz/vita.md

 For instance, it could be used to improve the precision of the LIDAR technology that can be very useful for autonomous cars.

+**Goal of the project**

+Most of the research on audio denoising is done on speech, as it is probably the domain where such techniques might be the most usefull (intelligent assistants and so on).
+Thefore, there are very few papers that tried these techniques on music, and when they did it often was as an afterthought, and the not primary goal of their project.

+The goal of this project was to study the state of the art in audio denoising and super-resolution, and then improve it by adding some other ideas comming from image processing research.
+At the time of the start of the project, the state of the art in speech super-resolution seemed to be _Speech Denoising with Deep Feature Losses_ (complete reference at the end), and the state of the art for speech denoising seemed to be _Adversarial Audio Super-Resolution with Unsupervised Feature Losses_.
+The plan was to first implement this second paper as a baseline, and then try to improve it.
+Unfortunatly, it proved more challening than expected to implement this model, as some details were not clear enough to implement it correctly.

+Therefore, the paper _Audio Super-Resolution using Neural Nets_ was chosen as a baseline for this project, as the paper was very clear and a github repository was also available for more details.

 <a name="architecture_"></a>

 # Architecture

-The architecture proposed here is a concolutional autoencoder with skip connections.
-Starting from this base model, I added a few improvments, such as a discriminator network to transform my model into a GAN, another autoencoder to further improve the learning process, and finally I implemented a Collaborative GAN hoping to make the generated files better.
+The architecture proposed here is a concolutional autoencoder with skip connections, also known as *U-net*.
+Starting from this base model, a dew improvments were then added, such as a discriminator network to transform the model into a GAN and an autoencoder to further improve the learning process.

+After this, techniques like Collaborative GAN, Conditional GAN **and Patch GAN** were also implemented.

 <a name="original_architecture_"></a>